Blog

 We also find the article What to know before starting your own Homemade Kombucha very useful for our clients.

-My SCOBY has developed holes & rips in it, can I still use it?
+My kombucha SCOBY has developed holes & rips in it, can I still use it?

 Yes, this is a relatively common occurrence.
 Usually a SCOBY will get holes in it when separating the ‘mother’ and ‘baby’ SCOBY.
 This will not harm the SCOBY or the quality of the kombucha as long as it hasn’t been damaged by contact with metal utensils.